icco/nanowrimo/2013/novel.md

 As the tide slowly receded, he started walking back up the street behind him.
 Ten cold and wet blocks later, he walked through a door under a blue tinted lamp.

 Inside was a bar.
 A few wooden tables were scattered across the room.
 One was occupied with a young woman reading; Another was taken by a couple talking quietly and sipping beer.
-At the bar, one of the four stools was occupied by a man reading through the news and drinking a tumbler full of some dark alchol.
+At the bar, one of the four stools was occupied by a man reading through the news and drinking a tumbler full of some dark alcohol.

+The young man approached the bar and grabbed a stool.
+He rotated on and stared at the two unmarked taps.
+Then he quietly cleared his throat.

+"Michelangelo?
+Could I have a pint of the right beer?"

+Michelangelo, a middle aged man with a light brown short beard and a heavily tattooed left-arm peeked his head out from the open doorway behind the bar, "Heya Bridge!
+Lemme just finish tweaking this and I'll be with you in a sec."